-The first unit is called The Murder of Charlotte Dymond and is a devising/improvisation unit.
+Year 8 have a weekly drama lesson.
+For the first half term, students a unit is called The Murder of Charlotte Dymond and is a devising/improvisation unit.
 Students create drama through the 'investigation' of the murder of Charlotte Dymond.
-Students are asked to recreate the events leading up to the murder and adapt as appropriate as more information is revealed as the story unfolds.
+Students are asked to re-create the events leading up to the murder and adapt as appropriate as more information is revealed as the story unfolds.